wp-plugins/chimpexpress/readme.txt

 * Updated German translations.
 = 1.4 =
-* Removed position parameter from add_menu_page to avoid conflicts with CPT (custom post types)
+* Removed position parameter from add_menu_page to avoid conflicts with CPT (custom post types) = 1.5 =
+* Fix to include css files only on plugin pages.
+* Adjusted css selectors to avoid conflicting with other plugins/widgets.
+* Fixed multiple backslashes being added to campaign content (entered in wysiwyg editor).